VP of Product and Business Management, North America

 3. Buying from The Right Supplier

 Of course, the simplest and most intuitive experience won’t help much if employees consistently buy products from unapproved suppliers.
 To fix this problem, start by creating category-based strategies and ensure for each category you have preferred suppliers selected and that there’s high-quality content available from these suppliers so that all end users are easily able to find what they are looking for.
 From there you can automate selection of the right supplier so the experience of purchasing from the right supplier becomes so simple that no one wants to do anything different.
-After that, you can enable compliant buying and negotiated savings realization to solidify the process even further.
+After that, you can enable compliant buying and negotiated savings realisation to solidify the process even further.

 Taken together, these process improvements can be just the thing needed to change your culture from purchasing products from whatever supplier each employee personally likes best to buying from approved sources.
 In some cases, that’s the single most pivotal step toward being a company where compliance is the expectation and the norm.